ETA: Major clean-up of this post on December 14th 2018. Last updated January 26th 2022.

 “The Observer Group also maintains a sister radio station (Hitz FM) …(which unlike the Observer Radio talk format) plays mainly popular music…”

 “…the first flagrantly political radio station, Crusader Radio, opened up its channels in the year 2004.
 Crusader began broadcasting explicitly on behalf of the United Progressive Party (UPP), the opposition party.”
-UPP (whose previous battles with the ruling government for access to ABS TV/radio are also a matter of public record) became the ruling government for two terms after 2004.
+The ALP also has Pointe FM (opened in the late 2010s).

 On the subject of press freedom, Independent watchdog group Freedom House gives Antigua and Barbuda (up to 2017) a 34/100 rating, dubbing it “partly free”.
 And in a November 3rd Daily Observer article, the editor writes, “Antigua and Barbuda is indeed a peaceful place, but it is not immune to the anti-media wave that is flooding the world…”, citing name calling, threats of physical violence, online trolling, financial pressure, and property damage as some of the hurdles faced by some of its media workers.